wangraying/sglang/docs/benchmark/benchmark.md

 ### Experiment Settings

 - The request rate is fixed at 16.
-- Vary the maximum number of tokens among 32K, 64K, and 128K.
+- Vary the maximum number of tokens (corresponding to the cache size) among 32K, 64K, and 128K.
 - FCFS policy is used for scheduling.
-- Default values are used for all other parameters, such as the chunked prefill size is fixed to 8192 and mixed-running is not enabled.
+- Default values are used for all other parameters, such as the chunked prefill size is fixed to 8192 and mixed-running is **not** enabled.

 ### Performance